Fukubi/ManagingClasses/README.md

 # ManagingClasses

-A FullStack application to manage classes and organize students schedules
+A FullStack application created with Typescript and React to manage classes and organize students schedules

 ## Backend